MadeleineKlein/Typological-Language-Classification/README.md

 ## Typological Language Identification Project

-This repository houses a supervised learning pipeline that classifies short text passages into a limited set of world languages.
-We target typological cues such as orthography, character n-gram structure, and diacritics to distinguish languages that commonly co-occur in multilingual corpora (e.g., English, French, German, Spanish, Italian).
+This repository now focuses on detecting three languages—English, French, and Spanish—using typological cues such as orthography, character n-gram structure, and diacritics.
+WiLI uses ISO-639-3 labels (`eng`, `fra`, `spa`), so this codebase does the same to stay consistent with the dataset.

 ### Project Goals
 - Build a reproducible dataset pipeline around the WiLI-2018 benchmark and optionally curated subsets.